MicrosoftEdge/WebView2Feedback/specs/GetFavicon.md

       [in] IUnknown* args);
 }

-/// This interface is a handler for the completion of the copying for the`imageStream`.
+/// This interface is a handler for the completion of the population of
+/// `imageStream`.
+/// `errorCode` returns S_OK if the API succeeded.
-/// The 'error_code` is E_NOT_SET if the there is no image.
-Otherwise error_code
+/// The image is returned in the `faviconStream` object.
+If there is no image
-/// is the result from the image write operation.
+/// then no data would be copied into the imageStream.
 /// For more details, see the `GetFavicon` API.
 [uuid(A2508329-7DA8-49D7-8C05-FA125E4AEE8D), object, pointer_default(unique)]
-interface ICoreWebView2GetFaviconCompletedHandler : IUnknown {
+interface ICoreWebView2ExperimentalGetFaviconCompletedHandler : IUnknown {
   /// Called to notify the favicon has been retrieved.
-  HRESULT Invoke([in] HRESULT error_code);
+  HRESULT Invoke(
+    [in] HRESULT errorCode,
+    [in] IStream* faviconStream);
 }

 /// This is the ICoreWebView2 Experimental Favicon interface.